eCommerce Gamification: Meaning, Examples and Uses

 Additionally, there was another aspect to Nike’s gamified design: Nike collected and stored the data about their customers through NikeFuel and then used this data in targeted marketing campaigns.

-So we arrive at the final question: How can an eCommerce store use gamification to boost its sales?
+So we arrive at the final question: How can an eCommerce store boost sales with gamification?

 Gamification can be a useful tool in smoothing out the buyer’s journey while humouring the customers.
-Take a look at a few of our favourite gamification examples you can use for your eCommerce store:
+Take a look at a few of our favourite eCommerce gamification examples you can use:

-Many eCommerce websites use wheels of fortune to give away discounts or other types of rewards and deals.
+Many eCommerce websites use spin the wheels, also called wheels of fortune, to give away discounts or other types of rewards and deals.
 You can lure potential customers in by offering them the chance to earn unexpected discounts, free shipping, etc. For example, by putting a “No luck today” slice to the wheel, you can tell visitors that they should come back tomorrow.

-This type of gamified shopping experience also allows you to get email information from first-time visitors.
-Then, you can later use those emails to get that first purchase.
+This type of gamified shopping experience also allows you to build your email marketing list by collecting email addresses from first-time visitors.
+Then, you can later use those emails to get that first purchase!